The Best and Worst Diets for Heart Health

 A typical day on the Whole 30 Diet: Breakfast: Eggs and vegetables cooked in coconut oil.
 Lunch: Salad with chicken and avocado.
 Dinner: Steak with a sweet potato and vegetables cooked in coconut oil.

 Bottom line: As with paleo, eliminating entire food groups isn’t wise and could harm your heart.

 Worst: The Alkaline Diet

 The concept is that lowering the acidity of your body makes you healthier and less prone to illnesses like heart disease.
 Proponents of the Alkaline diet claim that eating mostly alkaline foods (such as vegetables, beans and legumes, some fruit, almonds, chia seeds, and buckwheat) and limiting acidic foods (such as meat, poultry, fish, eggs, dairy, grains, most nuts and seeds, berries, alcohol, sugar, and caffeine) can balance out the acidity in your body and returns your body to a healthy pH.

 A typical day on the alkaline diet: Breakfast: Chia seed pudding made with almond milk.
 Lunch: Vegetable and bean salad.
 Snack: Apple with almond butter.
 Dinner: Salad with tofu and avocado.

-Bottom line: While the emphasis on vegetables and plant-based proteins is good news for heart health, there's absolutely no research backing up the claim that the diet's alkalinity is beneficial, and the concept doesn't really hold up to scientific scrutiny.
+Bottom line: While the emphasis on vegetables and plant-based proteins is good for a heart healthy diet, there’s absolutely no research backing up the claim that the diet’s alkalinity is beneficial, and the concept doesn’t really hold up to scientific scrutiny.
 Next, read up on these things cardiologists do to protect their own hearts.